How To Get PR In UK After Study

 • No criminal record and has not been in the UK illegally.

 A graduate route visa lasts for about 2 years.
-With this visa, you can work in any job for any employer and in any sector.
+With this visa, you can work for any employer or sector.
 After taking up employment, you can switch to other visa categories, such as a Skilled Worker visa.

 The UK government has recently made some changes in the student visa policy.
 From 1 January 2024, international students won't be able to bring dependent family members unless they are in postgraduate research programs.
 According to the new policy, international students can only switch from student routes to work routes after completing their studies.